musicist288/ec530-project2-health-platform/docs/chat.rst

 elsewhere.
 Currently, MedOps does not support hosting attachments, so all attachments must be links to files hosted elsewhere.

-The supported attachemnt types are:
+The supported attachment types are:

 - :code:`file`
 - :code:`video`